 Pierangelo Chifari and the Family-Run Framework

 Palermo has other serious dining addresses operating in different registers.
 Mec Restaurant, with its Michelin star and Sicilian focus at the €€€€ tier, and A' Cuncuma in the creative category, are part of the same broader story of a city pushing its food culture in serious directions.
 Bebop brings a contemporary format to the mix.
-Archestrato di Gela's niche within this peer set is the pizza specialist that has earned critical recognition without moving into fine-dining territory, which is a harder line to hold credibly than it appears.
+Archestrato di Gela's niche within this comparable set is the pizza specialist that has earned critical recognition without moving into fine-dining territory, which is a harder line to hold credibly than it appears.

 Planning a Visit: Timing, Season, and Approach